browniefed/rnb/manuscript/Setup.md

 - Homebrew
 - NVM - ( Node Version Manager).
 - NPM - (Node Package manager).
-- IO.js or Node installed.
-The recommended is IO.js, however Node and IO.js are merging together so this eventually will just be node.
+- iojs or node installed. iojs is recommended, however Node and iojs are merging together so this eventually will just be node.
 - Watchman, this is for watching for file changes to reload.
 - [OPTIONAL] - Flow for type checking your JavaScript.
 This is an optional install, and we won't be covering it.
 - react-native-cli globally installed.
 This will help us initialize a project